On Hardness and Approximation of Broadcasting in Structured Graphs: Graphs of Bounded Cutwidth

-In this section, we present a polynomial algorithm that computes the optimal broadcasting time for graphs of bounded bandwidth.
-Intuitively, the bandwidth constraint limits the degree of $G$ (in contrast to other families such as $k$-cycle or $k$-path graphs), and a bandwidth ordering exposes a small ``active window'' of vertices at each step.
+In this section, we give a polynomial-time algorithm for optimally solving the multi-source broadcasting problem on graphs of bounded cutwidth.
+Intuitively, the cutwidth constraint limits the degree of $G$ (in contrast to other families such as \kcycle or \kpath graphs), and a cutwidth ordering exposes a small ``active window'' of vertices at each step.
 This property enables a dynamic programming (DP) approach.
-For the remainder of this section, we assume that a bandwidth-$k$ ordering $(v_1,\ldots,v_n)$ of the vertices is given.
-For clarity of exposition, we also assume that the source of the broadcast is $v_1$; this restriction will be relaxed later.
+We assume throughout that a cutwidth-$k$ ordering $(v_1,\ldots,v_n)$ is given; all references to ``before'' and ``after'' are with respect to this ordering.
+Recall that such an ordering can be computed in fixed-parameter tractable time for constant~$k$~\cite{thilikos2005cutwidth}.

 \textbf{DP Table.} We define a DP table with entries of the form $dp[i][s]$, where $i \in [0,n]$ and $s$ is a \emph{state}.
-The value $dp[i][s]$ denotes the minimum broadcast time for informing the first $i$ vertices in the ordering while ending in configuration $s$.
-The state $s$ encodes all necessary information about the \emph{boundary vertices} $B_i = \{v_{i-k+1},\ldots,v_i\}$, namely, how these vertices are informed and how they connect to the rest of a potential broadcast tree.
+The value $dp[i][s]$ denotes the minimum broadcast time for informing the first $i$ vertices in the cutwidth ordering while ending in state $s$.
+Define the set of \emph{boundary vertices} as $B_i = \{v_j| j\leq i, v_j \text{ has at least a neighbor after }v_i\}$.
+Given that cutwidth is $k$, it holds that $|B_i|\leq k$.
+The state $s$ encodes all necessary information about the {boundary vertices}, namely, how these vertices are informed and how the vertices appearing after $v_i$ can connect to them to form a potential broadcast tree.

 Intuitively, a state describes the partial structure of a broadcast forest spanning boundary vertices together with their timing information.

-We fill the table row by row, starting from $i=k$ up to $i=n$.
-The last row corresponds to the entire graph; the minimum value among its states equals the optimal broadcast time.
+We fill out the table row by row, starting with $i=0$ and ending with $i=n$.
+The last row corresponds to the entire graph, and the minimum value among its states indicates the optimal broadcast time.